mkford4/smart-dex-app/README.md

-# smart-dex-app
-About the Project:
+# About the Project: Pokedex

 A small web application with HTML, CSS, and JS that loads the Pokedex API for viewing.